denis-beurive/oracle-dev/README.md

 ![](doc/cmake-settings.png)

-If the configuration is OK, then you should get the following status in the Cmake toolbar:
+If the configuration is OK, then you should get the following status in the CMake toolbar:

 ```
 /usr/local/bin/cmake -DCMAKE_BUILD_TYPE=Debug -S /tmp/tmp.Y1gRPS40ZU -B /tmp/tmp.Y1gRPS40ZU/cmake-build-debug-remote